 This is however a misconception.
 When we study the shape of the space of possibilities, it becomes apparent that, although the space is indeed virtually infinite, it is far from being unbounded.
-The simplest and most fundamental grammar, $S \to a$, has the complexity of one rule which includes just one element besides the obligatory start symbol.
-The space of possibilities cannot include any grammar below this complexity, which means that $S \to a$ is positioned at an absolute low end point of the space.
+The simplest and most fundamental grammar, $S \rightarrow a$ , has the complexity of one rule which includes just one element besides the obligatory start symbol.
+The space of possibilities cannot include any grammar below this complexity, which means that $S \rightarrow a$ is positioned at an absolute low end point of the space.
 What is more, there is only one possible grammar with the the complexity of just one element besides the obligatory start symbol.
 This means we are looking at the very tip of the space of possibilities.

 As complexity increases, the space widens gradually.
-With the complexity of two elements besides the start symbol we find the possible grammars $S \to aa$ and $S \to ab$, that is, exactly two grammars2.
-With three such elements we find the grammars $S \to aaa$, $S \to aab$, $S \to abb$, $S \to abc$ as well as $S \to a \mid b^3$; five grammars in all.
-Allowing for four elements we witness the appearance of the first recursive grammar, $S \to aS \mid \lambda$, alongside an increased number of nonrecursive ones.
+With the complexity of two elements besides the start symbol we find the possible grammars $S \rightarrow aa$ and $S \rightarrow ab$ , that is, exactly two grammars.
+With three such elements we find the grammars $S \rightarrow aaa$ , $S \rightarrow aab$ , $S \rightarrow abb$ , $S \rightarrow abc$ as well as $S \rightarrow a \mid b^3$ ; five grammars in all.
+Allowing for four elements we witness the appearance of the first recursive grammar, $S \rightarrow aS \mid \lambda$ , alongside an increased number of nonrecursive ones.